-This plan focusses on the tangible shortterm actions that will create a comprehensive, achievable and maintainable suite of recreational programs and facilities.
+This plan focusses on the tangible short-term actions that can be taken to get to the next stop on the road to create a comprehensive, achievable and maintainable suite of recreational programs and facilities.
 Medium and long-term priorities are discussed and identified as well as recognized as subject to change as demographics, recreational trends and budgeting capabilities shift.